rwaight/actions/test/get-next-semver/README.md

         id: get-next-semver
         uses: rwaight/actions/test/get-next-semver@main
         with:
+          #pre-release-id: ${{ inputs.preid }}
           release-type: ${{ inputs.release-type }}
           my_action_debug: true

-      - name: Report the output from the bump-json-version step
+      - name: Report the output from the get-next-semver step
-        if: ${{ steps.bump-json-version.outputs.next-release-version }}
+        if: ${{ steps.get-next-semver.outputs.next-release-version }}
         run: |
-          echo "The output from the 'bump-json-version' step was: " echo "current release version: ${{ env.current-release-version }} " echo "next release version: ${{ env.next-release-version }} "
+          echo "The output from the 'get-next-semver' step was: " echo "current release version: ${{ env.current-release-version }} " echo "next release version: ${{ env.next-release-version }} "
-          echo "old json version: ${{ env.old-json-version }} "
-          echo "new json version: ${{ env.new-json-version }} "
         env:
-          current-release-version: ${{ steps.bump-json-version.outputs.current-release-version }}
+          current-release-version: ${{ steps.get-next-semver.outputs.current-release-version }}
-          next-release-version: ${{ steps.bump-json-version.outputs.next-release-version }}
+          next-release-version: ${{ steps.get-next-semver.outputs.next-release-version }}
-          old-json-version: ${{ steps.bump-json-version.outputs.old-json-version }}
-          new-json-version: ${{ steps.bump-json-version.outputs.new-json-version }}

-      - name: Fail if the 'bump-json-version' step did not output the next release version
+      - name: Fail if the 'get-next-semver' step did not output the next release version
-        if: ${{ ! steps.bump-json-version.outputs.next-release-version }}
+        if: ${{ ! steps.get-next-semver.outputs.next-release-version }}
         # https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-error-message
         run: |
-          echo "::error title=⛔ error in the 'bump-json-version' step hint::Next release version was not provided" exit 1
+          echo "::error title=⛔ error in the 'get-next-semver' step hint::Next release version was not provided" exit 1

 ```

 ### About `actions/checkout`

-The token you use when setting up the repo with this action will determine what token `bump-json-version` will use.
+The token you use when setting up the repo with this action will determine what token `get-next-semver` will use.

 ### Working with PRs